PurdueIEEE/IEEE-Website/README.md

 ## Key Formatting Notes

+* _Entire Site_: PLEASE MAKE SURE INDIVIDUAL PAGES ARE <= 1MB!
+CROP AND RESCALE IMAGES TO REACH THIS GOAL!
 * `/`: committee cover images must be 500x100px with a 250-300 character descriptor
 * `/awardees`: awardee images must be 300x300px (not every old image follows this)
 * `/studentwinners`: awardee images must be 300x300px